suffolklibraries/lgc/content/collections/events/sensory-play-day.md

         text: ' Make Play'
       -
         type: text
-        text: ', local arts organisation, who are bringing their history-inspired garden specially designed for early years. '
+        text: ", local arts organisation, who are bringing their history-inspired garden.
+This playscape is a unique play experience for families with children under 5 to explore.
+Designed to ignite young imaginations and promote creative play, Wolsey’s Garden is fun and like nothing you’ve seen before!\_"
   -
     type: paragraph
     content: